 - warehousing, storage and handling.

-Large transport companies also recruit graduates to HR, finance, IT, sales and marketing, communications and procurement roles.
+Large transport companies also recruit graduates to HR, finance, IT, sales, marketing, communications and procurement roles.

-For examples of careers in the industry, see transport and logistics graduate jobs.
+For examples of careers in the industry, see graduate jobs in transport and logistics.

-The sector is dominated by small and medium-sized enterprises (SMEs), with the remaining large firms the most likely to take on graduates straight from university.
+The sector is dominated by small and medium-sized enterprises (SMEs), with large firms the most likely to take on graduates.

-In rail, coach, bus and private hire, employers include:
+In rail, coach, bus and private hire, you may find work with:

 - Addison Lee